chinamike65/hugo-tuolesi/content/book5/book5en.md

 2. The fault of ego

 Why break the ego?
-Because our troubles are all caused by ego, all because of the word "I".
+Because our afflictions are all caused by ego, all because of the word "I".

 For example, if someone beats and scolds me, we would say, he beat me, how could I not be angry?
 It's because of "I".